lyevi/Corpus_Building_with_Python_Scripts/README.md

 ## 1. Corpus Composition

-This corpus consists of 4 translated English leading cases from Mainland China, with a total of 32,757 words.
+This corpus consists of 4 English translations of guiding cases from Mainland China.

 - **Source**: PKULAW
 - **Files and Word Counts**: